frank26080115/Bones-3D-Printer/ordered_lessons/lesson10a.md

 The leadscrew should not bend too much.
 It is **allowed to bend slightly**, just not too much.
 What we said about **elastic deformation** applies here.

+Tighten down all the parts on the fork lift now.
+Make sure the limit switch actuator is positioned correctly so that it can activate the limit switch beneath it.

 ## Gantry

 ### Side Linear Rods